 The First Step

-The Office for Law Student Affairs is available to assist you with any and all questions relating to the bar exam, moral character application, MPRE, and general study strategies.
-Graduating students—be sure to book your 15 minute one-on-one appointment with Director of Academic Success, Kiyana Kiel, to discuss your own personal bar plan.
-Email Law Student Affairs to request an appointment.
+The Office for Academic Success & Bar Programs is available to assist current USD law students with any and all questions relating to the bar exam, moral character application, MPRE, and general study strategies.
+Graduating USD law students—be sure to book your 15 minute one-on-one appointment with Director of Academic Success & Bar Programs, Kiyana Kiel, to discuss your own personal bar plan.
+Email Kiyana Kiel to request an appointment.